Stuart Forster suggests some of the best restaurants in Tenerife for traditional Canarian cuisine.

 Hangovers — often after heavy sessions drinking Dorada, Tenerife’s local beer — were a factor in driving demand for fried breakfasts on the terraces of seafront cafes and bars.

-The idea of people travelling abroad to dine on dishes such as English breakfasts, fish and chip or gammon and eggs resulted in some foodies writing off Tenerife and the Canary Islands as a potential holiday destination.
+The idea of people travelling abroad to dine on dishes such as English breakfasts, fish and chips or gammon and eggs resulted in some foodies writing off Tenerife and the Canary Islands as a potential holiday destination.

 Tenerife as a luxury destination